-My name is Georgia Letchford, and I’m a sophmore here at UT studying Human Development and Family Sciences on the pre-med track.
-Before I moved to Austin, I spent the first eighteen years of my life in Houston, TX just hanging out with my parents, Tom and Laura, my super fun siblings, Camille and Gabriel, and our two dogs, NOLA and Lily.
-Outside of Texas 4000, you could find me doing things with Young Life, my sorority, Kappa Delta, or my church (shoutout to the Well!).
+My name is Georgia Letchford, and I’m a sophmore here at UT studying Human Development and Family Sciences with a certificate in elements of computing (yeah I'm also not sure how those fit together.)
+Before I moved to Austin, I spent the first eighteen years of my life in Houston, TX just hanging out with my super cool family and our even cooler pets.
+Outside of Texas 4000, you could find me playing outside, hanging out middle schoolers at Young Life events, or organizing my Spotify

 But for some lesser known facts about me:

 I eat the entire apple (minus the stem and seeds) most of the time.
 Train is by far my favorite mode of travel, but we will see how this whole biking thing goes.
 I recently decided that peanut butter is my favorite food.
 A bucket list item of mine is to visit all of the US National Parks.
 I love to dance, but will be the first to admit that I am not very good.
-I run a lot.
-I love just laying in the sunshine with friends on days when there is nice weather.
-But mostly, I love just hearing people’s stories because I truly believe both the exciting and hard moments make us all unique.
+I run a lot, but I can't do a pull up.
+And my favorite bike ride sound track is the La La Land score.

 Why I Ride